oxalorg/clojure.quest/README.md

 Yes.
 Quests are scenarios you need to overcome.

+Example quests:
-Example quest: You have just joined $DEFN company.
-On your first day you get access to their Clojure backend code and you notice there is no `project.clj` file.
+> You have just joined $DEFN company.
+On your first day you get access to their
+> Clojure backend code and you notice there is no `project.clj` file.
 Oh noes!
-They are using the new fancy kid on the block - tools.deps.
-You open up the `deps.edn` file but are totally confused.
-You go on a quest to figure this out!
+> They are using the new fancy kid on the block - tools.deps.
+You open up the
+> `deps.edn` file but are totally confused.
+You go on a quest to figure this
+> out!

-Example quest: You have just quit your job and want to start a SaaS company.
-You want to make it big and get $5 trillion in VC funding.
-You go on a quest to build a Clojure SaaS app with graphql / lacinia, re-frame, and XTDB.
+> You have just quit your job and want to start a SaaS company.
+You want to make
+> it big and get $5 trillion in VC funding.
+You go on a quest to build a Clojure
+> SaaS app with graphql / lacinia, re-frame, and XTDB.

-Example quest: After lots of hard work you managed to deploy a web app in Clojure.
-But every time you change a few lines of code you hear a trembling voice echoing from deep within your mind ~~~~~“this might break”~~~~~~ but you push the code anyways.
+> After lots of hard work you managed to deploy a web app in Clojure.
+But every
+> time you change a few lines of code you hear a trembling voice echoing from
+> deep within your mind ~~~~~“this might break”~~~~~~ but you push the code
+> anyways.
 One day you’ve had enough.
-You want to conquer over your fears and sleep well at night.
-You decide to go on a quest to learn to write integration tests for your web service.
+You want to conquer over your fears and
+> sleep well at night.
+You decide to go on a quest to learn to write integration
+> tests for your web service.

 Once we have a bunch of quests, there will be a larger story at play.
 Each quest will have a “pre-requisite” quest to have completed, and a sequel quest to